Theoretical guarantees for change localization using conformal p-values: Introduction

-\paragraph{Structure of the paper.}We begin with reviewing prior related works in \Cref{Related work}.
-Our proposed MCP algorithm for changepoint detection is introduced in \Cref{CONCH Algorithm}.
-In \Cref{Properties of conformal pvalue}, we develop properties of conformal $p$-values in the distributional change setting.
+\paragraph{Structure of the paper.}We start with developing properties of conformal $p$-values in the distributional change setting in \Cref{Properties of conformal pvalue}.
 Theoretical guarantees for both our changepoint detection method and the localization procedure of \cite{dandapanthula2025conformal} are presented in \Cref{Properties of MCP}.
 We construct distribution-free consistent tests for the changepoint and that of exchangeability in \Cref{sec: distribution-free tests for changepoint and exchangeability}.
-Finally, in \Cref{Nearly optimal score fucntion}, we construct \textit{nearly optimal} score functions and establish their asymptotic optimality.
-Proofs of all the results of this paper are presented in \Cref{Appendix: Proofs}.
+In \Cref{Nearly optimal score fucntion}, we construct \textit{nearly optimal} score functions and establish their asymptotic optimality. \Cref{Appendix disMCP} contains a detailed discussion and motivation of the Algorithm.
+A series of simulation studies designed to corroborate the performance of the algorithms and to illustrate the theoretical properties established is available in \Cref{simulation studies}.
+The form of optimal score functions for different kinds of distribution changes are explicitly derived in \Cref{Appendix A}.
+The form of our algorithm for growing samples in the form of a triangular array is stated in \Cref{sec: Appendix B}.
+Finally, proofs of all the results of this paper are presented in \Cref{Appendix: Proofs}.